The 2026 D-30 Disability Impact List

 gradient banner.png

-Call for Global Nominations for the 2025 D-30 Disability Impact List
+Call for Global Nominations for the 2026 D-30 Disability Impact List

-We are excited to share that nominations are now open for the 2025 D-30 Disability Impact List #D30DisList.
+We are excited to share that nominations are now open for the 2026 D-30 Disability Impact List #D30DisList.
 The list will honor the unique accomplishments of our most impactful disabled community members through a nomination and selection process.

-Now in its sixth year, Diversability’s D-30 Disability Impact List was launched in 2020.
+Now in its seventh year, Diversability’s D-30 Disability Impact List was launched in 2020.
 Over the years, we’ve received more than 1,100 nominations and honored more than 150 of the world’s most impactful disabled leaders.

-Past honorees: 2024 | 2023 | 2022 | 2021 | 2020
+Past honorees: 2025 | 2024 | 2023 | 2022 | 2021 | 2020

 I am overjoyed and deeply honored for being selected as a D-30 Disability List Honoree.
 Advocating for inclusion is my passion and creating awareness in the community has always been full of challenges and obstacles however, I’ve never let me this bring me down.
 Moments like these, where my hard work is recognized, keeps me motivated and further fuels my passion.